amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 3) Finally, getting the runtime.
 Based on the comparison of the expressions from the previous steps, find the case it matches.

-As we saw in the previous step the work outside and inside the recursion has the same runtime, so we are in **case 2**.
+As we saw in the previous step, the work outside and inside the recursion has the same runtime, so we are in **case 2**.

 > O(n<sup>log<sub>b</sub>a</sup> log(n))